BasicWolf/archived-concrete-settings/docs/advanced.rst

        def ADMIN_NAME(self) -> str:
            return Undefined

-Validating any of the previous examples as
+Validating any of the previous examples

 .. testcode::